clouducate/awsvpcb/README.md

   - TYPE: ./AWSVPCB.VPC.CREATE                             # Up to this point there are no cost implications to what's been done
   - TYPE: ./AWSVPCB.ASSIGNMENT.CREATE 2                    # Answer “y” at the prompt - NOTE: costs start here, but it's negligible for a few hours.

 AT THIS POINT YOU HAVE CREATED A FULL AWS ENVIRONMENT WITH EC2 INSTANCES, SUBNETS, ROUTE TABLES, LOAD BALANCERS, A DATABASE, ETC.  FEEL FREE TO PERUSE IT FROM THE AWS CONSOLE.
-IF YOU WISH TO LO INTO YOUR VPC AND TEST AN APPLICATION, YOU CAN DO THE BELOW.
+IF YOU WISH TO LOG INTO YOUR VPC AND TEST AN APPLICATION, YOU CAN DO THE BELOW.
 IF NOT SKIP TO STEP 14.
   -
 4) Log into the AWS console.
 Place your cursor on the “Search” box and type: ec2
 5) Click on the “EC2” selection in the drop down.
 Scroll down on the left-side pane until you see “Security Groups” and click on it.